swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 and alter the machine editable portion of `Package.swift` for you.

-It may be possible for the package manager to calculate this every build, but to do so might introduce significant overhead to the build process.
+It may be possible for the package manager to calculate this every build, but doing so might introduce significant overhead to the build process.

 ### Resource Management

 OS X provides a resource management solution for libraries in the form of framework bundles.
-We would like to provide a cross-platform solution for packages which have resources to manage.
+We would like to provide a cross-platform solution for packages that have resources to manage.

 This might involve bringing frameworks to Linux.
 It could instead mean that packages with resources are built as frameworks on OS X,